Ekaṁ samayaṁ bhagavā ayujjhāyaṁ viharati gaṅgāya nadiyā tīre. Tatra kho bhagavā bhikkhū āmantesi:

 parabhattaṁ acetanaṁ.

-Depart from this body;
+depart from this body;

-It lies there thrown away,
+It lies there cast aside,

 Etādisāyaṁ santāno,